nissan/reddi-dotnet-react-app/README.md

 ```
 on Windows in an Administrator PowerShell and that will download and install requirements for you, as well as create the skeleton application with the needed packages added.

-There are a series of [gist files](https://gist.github.com/nissan/0b49d7524f0729e48e4e436d57533883) that show off the individually configured or additional files that are different from the generated template.
+There are a series of [gist files](https://gist.github.com/nissan/0b49d7524f0729e48e4e436d57533883) that then show off the individually configured or additional files that are different from the default `create-react-app` files generated after running the `setup-prerequisites` script.

-Note: The *only* prompt you may get when running the `setup-prerequisite` script is at the point where **dotnet** tries to install the self-signed certificate to allow HTTPS connections when debugging the application locally.

 If you'd like to copy my own VSCode customized settings as well in your editor, install the [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) plugin to VSCode and download my [cloudSettings gist](https://gist.github.com/nissan/1eebdf0c22e31598a8f279bb784f7eb8) as your own using `Settings Sync`.

 ## Getting started
-Once the project is cloned, run
+Clone the repository, and from the `SampleApp` directory, run
 ```
 dotnet run
 ```